Islamic Center of America: 2011 mosque bombing plot

 On January 24, 2011, an Imperial Beach, California man named Roger Stockham was arrested and charged with terrorism after attempting to blow up the Islamic Center of America.
 Stockham was reported to be a convert to Sunni Islam who was targeting the Shia community, and had a history of mental illness and firearms offenses.

-Pastor Terry Jones rally
+Terry Jones rally

-On April 21, 2011, the day before the scheduled appearance of Pastor Terry Jones, hundreds of people from different faiths gathered in a show of solidarity.
+On April 21, 2011, the day before the scheduled appearance of the anti-Islamic pastor Terry Jones, hundreds of people from different faiths gathered in a show of solidarity.
 Jews, Christians and other faith groups stood side by side with inter-locked arms in opposition to Jones' planned protest.

-School and Education
+School and education

 The mosque operates the Muslim American Youth Academy (MAYA), an Islamic private elementary and middle school.